rmleme/batch-delete-google-calendar-events/README.md

 1. Import `BulkDeleteGoogleCalendarEvents.gs` to your Google Drive.
 1. Double click `BulkDeleteGoogleCalendarEvents.gs`.
 It will open [Google Apps Script](https://developers.google.com/apps-script) console.
 1. Click "Run" and wait until the script execution is completed.
+   1. The first execution requires authorization.
 1. Check your Google Calendar.
 All events between `startDate` and `endDate` will have been deleted.

 ##

 **Note:** this repository should have been called `bulk-delete-google-calendar-events`, but I mistakenly used the term "*batch*" instead.
-As it had already been shared with the wrong name, I just decided to let it be :-)
+As it had already been shared with the wrong name, I just decided to let it be :slightly_smiling_face: